Today, you will be learning something very simple but handy; we will cover writing and cutting with your Cricut machine in one single step.

 These two features – Cutting and Drawing – are fantastic, and you can use them in a wide variety of projects.
 Seriously, the sky and your creativity are the limits.

 - Gift Tags

 - Planner Stickers

-Something I really like of the Drawing and writing feature of Cricut is the handmade vibe you get when you finish a project.
-You could also print then cut, but it doesn’t compare to the handwritten effect you get from the Cricut Pens.
+Something I like about the drawing and writing settings is the handmade vibe you get when you finish a project.